Sales Engagement - Gong

 Audit and alignment

-We review your current Gong setup - trackers, scorecards, CRM integration, Deals configuration, and user adoption data - and interview managers and reps about what they actually use versus ignore.
-We map that against your sales motion and identify the highest-leverage gaps to close first.
+We review your current Gong setup - trackers, scorecards, CRM integration, Deals configuration, and adoption data - and interview managers and reps about what they use versus ignore.
+We map that against your sales motion and identify the highest-impact gaps to close first.

 Build and integrate

 We configure or rebuild the components that matter: scorecards, Deals views, tracker libraries, CRM field mappings, and forecast categories.
-Where Gong's native integration with your CRM has gaps, we build the middleware or use Gong's API to get data flowing cleanly in both directions.
+Where Gong's native CRM integration has gaps, we build middleware or use Gong's API to get data flowing cleanly in both directions.

 Activate and hand off

-We run live working sessions with managers and reps, document every configuration decision so your team can maintain it, and set up a short-cycle review period to tune anything that does not land as expected.
-You end the engagement owning the system, not dependent on us to run it.
+We run working sessions with managers and reps, document every configuration decision so your team can maintain it, and set up a short-cycle review to tune anything that does not land.
+You end the engagement owning the system, not dependent on us.

 Why Gong works in theory and stalls in practice

-The most common failure pattern looks like this: Gong gets deployed, call recording turns on, the CRM integration connects at a basic level, and then adoption plateaus.
+The most common failure pattern: Gong gets deployed, call recording turns on, the CRM integration connects at a basic level, and adoption plateaus.
 Reps see the AI summaries as a convenience feature.
 Managers open the Deals board once, find it mirrors the same stale close dates from Salesforce, and go back to their spreadsheet.
 Trackers fire on every call and get ignored.
 Nobody builds the scorecards because nobody agreed on what good looks like.
 Six months in, the platform is paying for itself as a call recording archive and nothing more.
-That is a real cost, not a hypothetical one, because the license is not cheap and the opportunity cost of not using the deal intelligence is significant.
+That is a real cost - the license is not cheap and the opportunity cost of unused deal intelligence is significant.

 What production looks like when Gong is actually working

 When Gong is configured and adopted correctly, the operational picture is different in specific, observable ways.
-Pipeline reviews run off the Deals board rather than a CRM report, because the board shows engagement velocity, next step gaps, and multi-threading scores that the CRM never captured.
-Managers come to one-on-ones with a scored call already selected and a coaching conversation that references specific moments rather than general impressions.
+Pipeline reviews run off the Deals board rather than a CRM report, because the board shows engagement velocity, next step gaps, and multi-threading scores the CRM never captured.
+Managers come to one-on-ones with a scored call already selected and a coaching conversation that references specific moments, not general impressions.
 Forecast calls take less time because the AI forecast number is trusted as a cross-check, not dismissed as a black box.
-Reps who are losing deals on competitor mentions or pricing objections get flagged by trackers before the deal is already lost.
+Reps losing deals on competitor mentions or pricing objections get flagged by trackers before the deal is lost.

 We're vendor-agnostic